darsain/sly/README.md

 #### sly:dragStart

-Event triggered on SLIDEE or scrollbar handle on dragging start.
+Event triggered on a SLIDEE or a scrollbar handle on dragging start.

 ```js
 $slidee.on( 'sly:dragStart', function( event, position ){ ... } );